Kardar-Parisi-Zhang universality in two-component driven diffusive models: Symmetry and renormalization group perspectives: Introduction

 \section{Introduction}

 Driven diffusive models are paradigmatic nonequilibrium models that display nonequilibrium universal scaling behavior different from any known dynamical scaling universality in equilibrium systems.
-One of the most well-known examples is the one-dimensional (1D) driven diffusive model~\cite{ddlg} that displays the Kardar-Parisi-Zhang (KPZ) universality~\cite{kpz}.
-Subsequently, this has been generalized to a variety of multi-component driven diffusive models that yield a variety of scaling behavior, ranging from continuously varying universality~\cite{abmhd} and weak dynamic scaling~\cite{mustansir} to strong dynamic scaling belonging to the KPZ universality class.
+One of the most well-known examples is the one-dimensional (1D) driven diffusive model~\cite{ddlg} that displays the Kardar-Parisi-Zhang (KPZ) universality class~\cite{kpz}.
+Subsequently, this has been generalized to a variety of multi-component driven diffusive models that yield a widely varying scaling behavior, ranging from continuously varying universality~\cite{abfreypre,abfreyjstat}, Kolmogorov scaling~\cite{abmhd} and weak dynamic scaling~\cite{mustansir} to strong dynamic scaling belonging to the KPZ universality class.
 In a recent study on the dynamical response to small distortions of a 1D lattice drifting through a dissipative medium about its uniform state, we show that the fluctuations, both transverse and longitudinal to the direction of the drift, exhibit strong dynamic scaling and belong to the KPZ universality class ~\cite{ep_pre}.
-In spite of these large bodies of studies, the general question of universality in 1D multi-variable driven diffusive systems remains open.
+In spite of this large body of studies, the general question of universality in 1D multi-variable driven diffusive systems remains open.